 Onboarding your customers in a way that makes sense for your business is the key to starting long-lasting relationships with your users and turning them into active promoters of your brand.
 Every SaaS company will have a unique onboarding framework that aligns with the services they provide.

-We’ve compiled a list of the best customer onboarding strategies that can be applied to any SaaS company.
+We’ve compiled a list of the best SaaS onboarding strategies that can be applied to any SaaS company.
 Let’s dive right in.

 1. Start with Sales Alignment